-A. Objectives: The objectives of this seminar meeting are to:

-- 1. Introduce seminar members. - 2.
+- A. Objectives: The objectives of this seminar meeting are to: - 1.
+Introduce seminar members. - 2.
 Provide information on the administrative procedures and academic requirements. - 3.
 Outline the course philosophy, purpose, and objectives; define key terms. - 4.
 Provide information on the use/potential use of virtual platforms (i.e., BlackBoard Collaborate or Zoom).
 Develop a timeline for testing the seminar's ability to use a virtual platform by Seminar Meeting 9. - 5.
-Conduct an initial discussion of the theories of war that serve as a basis for developing the analytical thought processes. - B. Essays: None. - C. Assigned Readings: This seminar also introduces several of the main theorists of war.
-Since theory of war permeates the entire course, the initial sessions on Masters of War: Clausewitz, Sun Tzu, Mahan, Corbett, Mao and Galula are extremely important.
-Students are advised to start the readings for this session and the initial case study immediately after receiving the materials.
-This will give a head start in optimizing the intellectual experience that the course offers.
-The course requires a large amount of reading.
-Getting started early will preclude falling behind and maximize the ability to contribute in seminar. - 1.
-View Welcome to Strategy and War (Link available in Blackboard) [~1 hour and 30 minutes] - 2.
-Syllabus, Section I. [26 pages] - 3.
-Syllabus for Seminar Meeting 1 and Case Study I (Masters of War).
-[16 pages]
+Introduce students to two core theorists and conduct an initial discussion of the theories of war that serve as a basis for developing the analytical thought processes.

+Note: Students are advised to start the readings for this session and the initial case study (Masters of War) immediately after receiving the materials.
+This will give a head start in optimizing the intellectual experience that the course offers, given that the theorists presented in these sessions permeate the course.
+Getting started early will preclude falling behind and maximize the ability to contribute in seminar.